Hi and welcome to Organic Spoon, winner of the #2 spot on the Best 10 UK Organic Food Blogs 2018!

-My photography skills have improved somewhat over the past two and a half years since starting to share my recipes so I do apologise for the quality of pictures on some of the older recipes.
+My photography skills have improved somewhat over the past two and a half years since starting to share my recipes so I do apologise about the quality of pictures on some of the older recipes.
 I’m still learning so no judgement please!

-I have been following a ‘cleaner’ way of life for many years now, and falling pregnant and having my son, Braxton, in 2015, only strengthened my reasons for following this ideology that we can only be truly healthy when we live as naturally as possible and here you can see how I’ve implemented this into my every-day life from food, cosmetics and lifestyle, to the way I parent.
+I have been following a ‘cleaner’ way of life for many years now, and falling pregnant and having my son, Braxton, in 2015, only strengthened my reasons for following this ideology that we can only be truly healthy when we live as naturally as possible, and here you can see how I’ve implemented this into my every-day life from food, cosmetics and lifestyle, to the way I parent.
 You can read more about exactly what is involved in my lifestyle over at Philosophy.

 So how did it all begin?

 I was diagnosed with Juvenile Rheumatoid Arthritis at the age of two, and Uveitis in my right eye the year following that.
 My poor parents didn’t know what to do; in 1986 there weren’t many options.
-They researched as much as they could and decided that the steroids the doctors wanted to prescribe were too strong for a two year old so instead we tried everything from homeopathy to spiritual healing.
+They researched as much as they could and decided that the steroids the doctors wanted to prescribe were too strong for a two-year-old so instead we tried everything from homeopathy to spiritual healing.
 The homeopathy helped to keep my immune system strong and helped keep my joints from being damaged by the disease, which was a major achievement, but it was always like there was a piece missing from the puzzle because I was never free of the disease completely and I would have dreadful yearly flare-ups that would result in time off school and a watered-down version of childhood.

 When I was seventeen, after starting performing arts school, I suddenly had a huge flare up that wouldn’t go away.
 I ended up being put on a chemo-based drug that changed my life forever – and not in a good way.
 It damaged my liver, caused me to lose my hair and left me wheelchair-bound.
 I left college and never got to go to uni, or go travelling with my friends; I really lost out on those late teenage years but what I did instead was find a way to get healthy again; I found the missing piece.